Shelly1986/portfolio/simplegui.md

 ```

 In the above line of code, we have the first element as 'Text' which will be visible as 'Your Name: ' on the front end, then we have the size as (20,1) which means this text element will have a width of 20 pixels and height of 1 pixel.
-In this row, we also have an Input Box which will receive the value of name from a user.
-This Input Box does not need a name because Input Boxes are usually blank but this element instead has a key '-TEXT1-' as a parameter.
-We must understand here that we need a key for this element because we need to manipulate the value inside this input box later in our code and so we need a way to identify this value uniquely hence the concept of key.
+In this row, we also have an Input Box where the user will enter their name.
+This Input Box has a key '-TEXT1-' as a parameter.
+We must understand here that we need a key for this element because we need to manipulate the value inside this input box later in our code and so we need a way to identify this value uniquely hence the concept of a key.
 A key is a unique name to identify a value in an element.

 You will notice that all the elements whose values need to be extracted or manipulated in our code at a later stage have a unique key.
-Keys do not need to mandatorily have a format of '-KEY-' but this is the format in the Python documentation on PySimpleGUI hence I used the same format.
+Keys do not need to start and end with a hyphen, nor do they need to be all uppercase letters, but this format has been mentioned in the Python documentation on PySimpleGUI hence I used the same format.
+You can name the 'keys' the way you like.

 ## Step 4 - Let us create our window

-We have successfully designed the layout of our window but are we ready to hit the 'Run' button to see the window?
+We have successfully designed the layout of our window but are we ready to hit the 'Run' button to see the window ?
 Not yet.
 We need to initialize a variable which is an instance of the 'Window' method of PySimpleGUI package and it takes two parameters:

 1. **Title** - This will be the title of the window.
 Notice the 'Cake Order' title in the annotated picture above.
 2. **Layout** - The layout that we designed above is the second parameter.